ReKon64/OSCP-WriteUps/MentionedTechniques.md

 - Any files worth looting in POST are viable loot here too.
 - Check wrappers.
 They are in scope.

+# Proprietary Software
+- Decryption exploits
+- Easy to exploit LFIs due to abundance of information about config file locations

 # Enum / Outside abuse
 - NMAP service detection for CVE
 - Focus on unnatural ports, google them, if multiple google them together